Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Hide a worksheet

 The following code sample sets the visibility of worksheet named **Sample** to hidden.
-If there is no worksheet with that name, the API will throw an **ItemNotFound** error.

 ```js
 Excel.run(function (context) {